lukaszkulinski/lukaszkulinski/README.md

 # Hello, my name is Łukasz
-I'm a PHP Developer
+I'm a PHP Developer, coding with symfony

 ## Skills and Experience
 * PHP
 * Symfony
-* MySQ
+* MySQL